donfreiday/rgxx35sp-bluetooth/README.md

 Spent an evening hacking in support for my Bluetooth headphones on muOS/RGXX35SP, putting this out there in hopes it'll help someone.

+To pair BT devices and select audio output I have included some AI-generated scripts I massaged into working in
+  * Applications -> Task Toolkit -> Bluetooth
+  * Applications -> Task Toolkit -> Audio Output Select

-This isn't a proper solution, there's no user-facing configuration tools or anything and I just stole the binaries I needed from Knulli :)
+I just stole the binaries I needed from Knulli :)

 I hacked in a script for the SP to start bluetooth on boot.
 I've taken zero time to understand how muOS is supposed to work so this is definitely wrong.